-Colorful and utterly Caribbean, this town of clapboard houses was built by the United Fruit Company in the early 20th century.
-Today, Bocas is a relaxed community of West Indians, Latinos and resident gringos, with a friendly atmosphere that easily rubs off on visitors.
-In fact, travelers to this island town have a reputation for canceling future plans – it’s an easy place to get stuck and an even easier place to linger.
+Colorful and full of Caribbean-style clapboard houses, Bocas del Toro (better known simply as Bocas town) was built by the United Fruit Company in the early 20th century.
+Today it is a relaxed community of West Indians, Latinos and resident gringos, with a friendly atmosphere that is contagious.
+It’s an easy place to adapt to and even easier to linger on.

-Bocas serves as a convenient base for exploring the archipelago as taxis marinos (water taxis) ply the waters, and can whisk you away to remote beaches and snorkeling sites for a few dollars.
-However, as most travelers learn after spending their first few days idly wandering the streets, the allure of Bocas is simply slowing down and soaking up the Caribbean vibes.
+Bocas serves as a convenient base for exploring the archipelago; taxis marinos (water taxis) can whisk you away to remote beaches and snorkeling sites for just a few dollars.
+The real allure here, though, is simply to be able to slow down and soak up the Caribbean vibes.